-b) Aerosol Counting
+Aerosol Counting

-The TSI DustTrak 8533 DRX Dust & Aerosol Monitor, measures and reports particulate and aerosol contaminants and simultaneously measure size-segregated mass fraction concentrations corresponding to PM1, PM2.5, PM10, Respirable and Total PM size fractions.
-We set the machine behind the dentist closer to the upper side of the body.
-Figure 5, shows the results gathered over 7 slots (near 180 min in total).
+The TSI DustTrak 8533 DRX Dust & Aerosol Monitor, measures particulate and aerosol contaminants and simultaneously measure size-segregated mass fraction concentrations corresponding to PM1, PM2.5, PM10, Respirable and Total PM size fractions.
+We set the machine behind the dentist closer to the upper side of the bodies.
+Figure 5, shows the results gathered over the nearly 180 minutes experiment over the above 7 slots.
 The data gathered provides two main conclusions:

-- In 15 minutes of AGP, aerosol particle concentration in the room (floating particles) is nearly double in size in compare to the results with Aero-Shield - It takes nearly 45 min until the aerosol particle concentration size in the scenario without Aero-Shield reduces and reaches the size achieved in the scenario with Aero-Shield after 15 min.
+- In the 15 minutes of AGP operations, the aerosol particle concentration in the room (floating particles) is nearly double in size in compare to the results with our barrier - It takes nearly 45 min until the aerosol particle concentration size in the scenario without barrier reduces and reaches the size achieved in the scenario with our proposed barrier after 15 min.